 - your name and address (an email address will do)

 - the information you want to see

 - any preference you have for the way you want the information sent to you (for example, hard copy or by email).

 Sometimes our emails go into your 'junk' folder so please check, if you are expecting a reply from us.
 To make sure you receive emails from us, we recommend you add '@lgo.org.uk' to your email safe senders list.
 See Additional Information for Hotmail/Live/Outlook.com/Gmail users.

-Requests for personal information made under the FOIA need to be in writing (email or letter).
+Requests made under the FOIA need to be in writing (email or letter).
 Requests for personal information made under the DPA and environmental information requests do not need to be in writing but it is helpful if these are also written.
 When we receive a request, we will acknowledge receipt of it within five days.
 There are different time limits set down for us to deal with requests for information under DPA and under FOIA and EIR, but generally we will try meet requests within the shorter deadline of 20 working days.
 The statutory response time if you submit a Subject Access Request is one month.
 There is no charge for making a request.

-If you have a general enquiry about our service please contact us on 0300 061 0614 (please note that calls may be recorded for training and quality purposes).
+If you have a general enquiry about our service please contact us on 0300 061 0614 (please note that calls are recorded for training and quality purposes).

 Please let us know if you have difficulty using our service, for example, if you have a disability or if English is not your first language.
 For instance, if you need an interpreter, we can arrange this.

 The Freedom of Information Act gives you the right of access to all types of ‘recorded’ information we hold.
 It imposes obligations on us to disclose information, but subject to a range of exemptions.